Our research is editorially independent but we may earn a commission for purchases made through our links.

-Hong Kong is a colorful Asian city that’s known for its fast-paced lifestyle, elegant buildings, and amazing shopping scene.
-It may be a bit pricey to live here full-time, but it’s a great place to visit and easy to get around via public transportation even if you only speak English.
+Hong Kong is a must-visit city in Asia that’s known for its fast-paced lifestyle, elegant buildings, and amazing shopping scene.
+It’s a great place to visit and easy to get around via public transportation even if you only speak English.
 To experience a true fusion of cultures with international cuisine, exciting festivals, and towering skyscrapers, a visit to Hong Kong is a must for all curious travelers.

 But aside from the busy city life, this is also a family-friendly destination with amusement parks, hiking trails, and a convenient transportation network.
 Some of the very best hotels in the world are located in Hong Kong too, often towering high above the streets in luxury towers with a chic crowd.
 So as you plan your trip to this must-see city, consider these beautiful hotels and resorts to make your stay comfortable and relaxing.